joao-osilva/gensphere-sdk-demo/gensphere-python-sdk/gensphere_python_sdk/GenFlow/README.md

 # GenFlow

 **GenFlow** is a powerful, low-level framework designed for AI developers who want to build, share, and observe complex LLM-driven workflows with ease.
-With YAML-defined nodes and flows, AgenticFlow enables developers to create modular, composable, and portable AI workflows that integrate seamlessly with existing tools and libraries.
+With YAML-defined nodes and flows, GenFlow enables developers to create modular, composable, and portable AI workflows that integrate seamlessly with existing tools and libraries.

 ---